 When the beef is tender, remove any large pieces of meat and vegetables from the dish and set them aside.
 While not necessary, I do this to prevent splatter during the next step.

 Set a mesh wire strainer or sieve over a saucepan and pour the liquid into the saucepan through the strainer.
 This separates any remaining bits and leaves you with just a nice, brown liquid in your saucepan.
 Return all meat, vegetables, and any strained bits back to the casserole dish or Dutch oven.
-Add in the braised onions and sautéed mushrooms and set over low heat while preparing the sauce.
+Add in the braised onions and sautéed mushrooms and set aside.

 Then, pour the sauce into the casserole dish or Dutch oven and over the meat and vegetables.
 Stir gently.